 After the IMS PDN connection is established, the UE can perform IMS registration as specified in clause 5.2.2 of TS 23.228 [6], which is via the default bearer of the IMS PDN connection.
 Then the UE can initiate IMS voice call setup.

+After the above steps, the UE may return to RRC_IDLE.

 IMS call setup:

+6. If there is no available dedicated bearer in step 2 or 4 and the UE has a pending IMS voice call, if the UE is in RRC_IDLE, the UE may trigger the MME to pre-establish the dedicated bearer using the RRC establishment cause ("MO Voice Call") during the process of entering RRC_CONNECTED from RRC_IDLE as described above.
+Otherwise, if the UE is in RRC_CONNECTED, the UE may trigger to pre-establish the dedicated bearer using the Bearer Resource Allocation procedure as described in clause 6.5.3 of TS 24.301 [17].

-6. The UE can initiate IMS signalling negotiation with remote UE by using CP CIoT EPS Optimisation as defined in clause 5.3.4B.2.
+The UE can initiate IMS signalling negotiation with remote UE by using CP CIoT EPS Optimisation as defined in clause 5.3.4B.2.
 The NAS PDU carries the encrypted uplink IMS signalling and EBI-1 to the eNodeB of the NB-IoT(GEO).
 The UE maps to NAS PDU carrying the IMS signalling to the SRBx,

 6a.
 The eNodeB of the NB-IoT(GEO), based on configuration, may retrieve the EPS negotiated QoS profile from the MME.
 The QoS profile may be applied to prioritise between requests from different UEs.